oizgagin/ing/ARCHITECTURE.md

 2. persistance is implemented on top of PostgreSQL;

-3. redis to cache top k meetups (either top k over all time, or top k at given date);
+3. redis to cache top k events at given date;

 4. k is dynamic (passed in request);